Hike like royalty on The Queen's Route

 - Varighet: 5–8 timer

 Embark on this truly stunning journey in either direction during this round trip hike from the historic fishing villages, Stø and Nyksund.
 The hike along this coast and in the mountains can be challenging at points, especially due to the variety of rugged terrain, but it is easily rewarded with views over the northern Vesterålen archipelago, the sandy beach of Skipssanden, as well as the lighthouse in Stø.
-Don't forget to bring a bathing suit to refresh yourself at the end of the trip in the chilly 8-12 degree C waters at Skipssanden beach.

 The largest local airport is Narvik Evenes Airport (EVE).
 Sortland Stokmarknes Skagen Airport (SKN) is also an option.
 If traveling by bus from the airport, use the Flybussen website to plan your journey.